An Almost Magical Prom Night is the second part of "High School Memories"

 by Maria Lanides

 From the time I was in first grade through to when I graduated from high school, my family lived in a white two-family home on a corner, directly across the street from a bus stop.
 Our house was also located across the street from a small market where my parents did almost all our food shopping.
-As you can imagine, it was a great convenience having a grocery store across the street from where we lived.
-In warm months, when I was a young child, I remember the anticipation of going across to the market to purchase a five cent popsicle as a daily treat.
+As you can imagine, it was a great convenience having a grocery store across the street from where my parents and my four brothers and sisters lived. , I remember the anticipation when I was a young child - especially during summer time - of going across the street to the market to purchase a five cent popsicle as a daily treat.
 There was also a drug store a short walk up the street from our house.
-When we were young children, we thought it something special to go to the drug store on a Sunday and purchase an ice cream with chocolate fudge and whipped cream with a red cherry on top.
+When we were young children, we thought it something special to go to the drug store on a Sunday to purchase an ice cream with chocolate fudge and whipped cream with a red cherry on top.
 We were very naive and thought this treat could only be purchased on Sunday - because it was called a "Sunday:!

 We lived on